 According to Zacks, every year a theme is selected and hundreds of photo buffs and Pawtucket students submit entries hoping that their photo is selected to be placed in the calendar.
 “We want to reach out to the community and get them involved,” says Zacks.
 “This being an obvious way to do so and have a major impact on the photo exhibit.
 The person who submits the winning theme will be recognized in the calendar.”

 Mayor Donald R. Grebien applauds the opening up of the photo contest.
-“The photo contest is a great way for students, residents and visitors to highlight the beauty of our city from all different perspectives.”
+“The photo contest is a great way for students, residents and visitors to highlight the beauty of our city from all different perspectives.
+Pawtucket is an Arts community, and what better way to showcase this than by having the community creatively shape one of the City’s most anticipated events.”

 Professional photographers will review the submitted entries looking for creativity and topic that has not been used in previous years.
 Past themes include:

-Photos submitted to this celebrated annual photo contest will be exhibit throughout the Pawtucket Arts Festival in September.
+Photos submitted to this celebrated annual photo contest will be exhibited throughout the Pawtucket Arts Festival in September.
 Like previous years, all winning photos will be used in next year’s City Calendar.

 Suggest your themes to Patricia S. Zacks, The Camera Werks, at email@example.com or send to 766 Hope Street, Providence, RI 02906.
 Deadline day is February 09, 2019.